7 Best Yamaha Acoustic Guitars (2023) At Every Price

 So many guitars aimed at kids are little more than toys, but this model is a genuine musical instrument.
 It’s built to the same standard that Yamaha is renowned for, and not only is it well made, but it sounds great, too.

-The Yamaha JR1 is a ¾ size model so of course it’s a great fit for the younger guitarist.
-It had a spruce top, with meranti back and sides.
-Meranti is a mahogany substitute, and for this reduced size model it works perfectly well.
+The Yamaha JR1 is a ¾ size model, so of course it’s a great fit for the younger guitarist.
+It had a spruce top with meranti back and sides.
+Meranti is a mahogany substitute, which works perfectly well for this reduced-size model.

-The slim neck really helped the playability, although the action could have done with being lowered a bit.
-This is a relatively simple task, however, and with that adjustment, there were no other faults we were able to pick with this guitar.
+The slim neck really helped the playability, although the action benefits from being lowered a bit.
+This is a relatively simple task, however, and after that adjustment, there were no other faults we were able to pick with this guitar.

-Tuning stability was good and strong, and the vintage Kluson style tuners not only looked great, but they performed well, too, offering just the right amount of resistance when being turned.
+Tuning stability was good and strong, and the vintage Kluson-style tuners not only looked great, but performed well, offering just the right amount of resistance when being turned.

-How To Choose The Best Yamaha Acoustic For You
+How To Choose The Right Guitar For You

 Are Yamaha Guitars Made in Japan?

-There is an easy way to spot a Japanese made Yamaha – if it features a 26 or a 36 in the model name, it’s a Japanese model.
+There is an easy way to spot a Japanese-made Yamaha.
+If it features a 26 or 36 in the model name, it’s a Japanese model.
 Anything else will be made overseas.

 Are Yamaha Guitars Good Quality?